aiven/aiven-docs/docs/products/kafka/concepts/upgrade-procedure.md

 ## Upgrade procedure steps

-To demonstrate what steps are taken during the automated upgrade procedure, we\'ll look at the example for a 3-node Apache Kafka service visualised below:
+To demonstrate what steps are taken during the automated upgrade procedure, we'll look at the example for a 3-node Apache Kafka service visualised below:

 ```mermaid